Showing posts sorted by relevance for query repurpose. Sort by date Show all posts

 🍔🥖🥪🍔🥖🥪🍔🥖🥪🍔🥖🥪🍔🥖🥪🍔🥖🥪🍔🥖🥪🍔🥖🥪

-👺Just for fun, here are 3 gadgets that tend to be a complete waste of money: 1) a George Foreman grill, 2) a sandwich maker, and 3) a breadmaker as you'll rarely reach for them.
+👺Just for fun, here are 4 gadgets that tend to be a complete waste of money: 1) a George Foreman grill, 2) a sandwich maker, and 3) a breadmaker as you'll rarely reach for them.
 Tasty hamburgers, grilled cheese sandwiches, and a loaf of bread can be made as easily or consistently on a stovetop or inside an oven without special gadgets -- the reason you'll stop using them.
 I had a small George Forman grill.
 It grilled burgers no better than a frying pan on a stovetop, but I had to wash a special catch-the-meat-juices tray that is placed under, in front of it, so I gave it away.
 I never bought a breadmaker as I knew from experience you don't need one, and the devices seem to produce small loaves.
 When I bake bread I like sandwich-sized slices.
+4) I also recommend passing on buying an ice cream maker.
+Ice cream is easily purchased from either an ice cream parlor or a supermarket.
+Homemade isn't better tasting than readymade and you'd have to eat plenty for homemade to be more cost effective.
+Ask would you really want to step on a scale after reaching your break-even point?
+Hell no.😳😱

 Bon Appetite at home!🍷